-In 2018, Goldsmith contracted to write Temple Made, the first in a series of books profiling alumni who have reached the pinnacle of their professions.
-Proceeds from Temple Made are dedicated to The 57 Cent Fund at Temple University.
-Proceeds from the second book in the Made Series, CCNY Made, are dedicated to The Delancey Street Fund at The City College of New York.
+In 2018, Goldsmith contracted to write Temple Made.
+Profiles in Grit, the first in a series of books profiling alumni who reached the pinnacle of their professions.
+Proceeds from Temple Made.
+Profiles in Grit published in October 2021 are dedicated to The Temple University Alumni Scholarship Fund endowed by Goldsmith.
+Proceeds from the second book in the Made Series, CCNY Made.
+Profiles in Grit to be published in 2022, are dedicated to the Delancey Street Fund at The City College of New York.

 Goldsmith’s affiliation with The National Portrait Gallery in Washington D.C. began in 2012 when she adopted the portrait of Lucretia Mott on display at The Gallery.
 Lucretia Mott, abolitionist, suffragette and founder of Swarthmore College, established the Village of La Mott in Montgomery County PA where Mott donated the land and built homes for slaves escaping from the South through the Underground Railroad.
 La Mott is located in the former 154th Legislative District, where in her youth, Goldsmith had been a candidate for the State Legislature.